-This seems silly, but it doesn’t totally go without saying – you’ve got to feed your cows if you want them to produce milk!
+This seems silly, but it doesn’t totally go without saying – you’ve got to feed your cows the right foods if you want them to produce milk!

 Consider investing in proper sheds and feeders to help keep your cows in milk.
 Remember, feeding lactating cows is much different than feeding calves and heifers.

-As with all lactating animals, your lactating cow will probably need more food, but this can vary dampened gain the weight, age, and activity level of your cow – along with seasonal conditions that can cause fluctuations in caloric needs.
+As with all lactating animals, your lactating cow will probably need more food, but this can vary depending on the weight, age, and activity level of your cow – along with seasonal conditions that can cause fluctuations in caloric needs.

-One other important factor to consider when choosing feed for your dairy cows is to make sure that the fodder has enough dry matter.
+One other important factor to consider when choosing feed for your dairy cows that the fodder has enough dry matter.

 For example, lots of people use Napier grass.
 Although Napier grass can sometimes encourage weight gain and milk production, it only contains about 20% dry matter, which isn’t great for digestion, and the production of milk fat.